The Neverclaim

-The Neverclaim is a Christian contemporary Christian music band from Portland, Oregon.
-They are on the Essential Records label, which they released their first studio album on September 24, 2013 entitled The Neverclaim.
+The Neverclaim is a contemporary Christian music band from Portland, Oregon.
+They are on the Essential Records label, which they released their first studio album on September 24, 2013, entitled The Neverclaim.
 Their second album, The Joy, was released from The Fuel Music in association with Radiate Music, in 2015.

 Background

 The Neverclaim are from Portland, Oregon and Houston, Texas, but their home church is The Vineyard in Vancouver, Washington.
 The quartet claim as influences to their musical style the likes of Third Day, Kevin Prosch, Rich Mullins, Bruce Springsteen, Keith Green, Hall and Oates, The Decemberists, Foo Fighters, Keith Urban and Vineyard Worship.
 Also, The Neverclaim have been compared to such acts as Copeland, Coldplay, Anberlin and Radiohead.
 They have been noted for having a sound in their music and vocal that is similar to Needtobreathe, Third Day, NewSong, while having lyrics like One Sonic Society and All Sons & Daughters.
 The Neverclaim credits John Wimber, Charles Spurgeon, Ravi Zacharias, Alistair Begg, Chuck Swindoll, John Piper, Robby Dawkins, Todd White and Phil Strout as their influences on their life and ministry.
 Lastly, Mac Powell was the person responsible for introducing them to their label Essential Records.